Knee Injuries - Curezone Physiotherapy

 Symptoms of a torn ligament are pain, swelling and a feeling of giving way (instability).
 You might hear a pop or snap and will have difficulty bearing full weight on your leg.

-Symptoms of a torn menisci are Pain along the line of the joint or a vague pain felt all over the knee.
+Symptoms of a torn menisci include pain along the line of the joint.
+Sometimes there could be a vague pain that is felt all over the knee.
 Pain can be a combination of ache and sharper pain.
-Pain is worst with twisting, squatting or any activities when menisci can be pinched.
+While pain is worst while twisting, squatting or any activities can also cause it when menisci is pinched.
 Symptoms may settle with rest.
 The joint may also become swollen and stiff.
 If the torn part of the meniscus is large it can cause locking.
-This is caused by a large fragment getting caught in the joint and acting like a wedge preventing the knee from fully straightening.
+This is caused by a large fragment getting caught in the joint.
+This joint acts like a wedge preventing the knee from fully straightening.
 Difficulty in performing activities that loads the knee like going downstairs.

 Symptoms of torn quadriceps tendon is pain, swelling and you may not be able to straighten your knee.